fvanheer/Google-Analytics-API/README.md

 ## Setup Guide

 For this example, store your credentials anywhere you like and simply pass it through the query.
-You need to follow the [setup guide](https://developers.google.com/analytics/devguides/reporting/core/v3/quickstart/installed-py) client_secrets_v3.json and analytics.dat in the project folder.
+You need to follow the [setup guide](https://developers.google.com/analytics/devguides/reporting/core/v3/quickstart/installed-py) to create the client_secrets_v3.json and analytics.dat files.

 ## Import the libraries